Techtonica/curriculum/javascript-7/lesson-plan.md

 Instructor demonstrates in the video walk through how to work with Regular Expressions in JavaScript.

 ### Independent Practice
 - Go through the tutorial at https://regexone.com.
 Do at least lessons 1-10.
-This isn't Javascript specific, but it will help you understand expressions do matching.
+This isn't Javascript specific, but it will help you understand how to match text with regular expressions.
 - Write a function that takes a word and returns true if the word ends with `tonica`
 - Write a function expression that takes a string replaces all instances of `symantec` with `semantic`?
 - Write a function that takes a string and deletes all words that end in `ing`?